Skip to main content

 Random number generator primitives

-The pseudo-random number generator uses the random seed, an unsigned 256-bit Integer, and (sometimes) other data kept in c7.
-The initial value of the random seed before a smart contract is executed in TON Blockchain is a hash of the smart contract address and the global block random seed.
-If there are several runs of the same smart contract inside a block, then all of these runs will have the same random seed.
-This can be fixed, for example, by running randomize_lt before using the pseudo-random number generator for the first time.
+The pseudo-random number generator relies on a random seed, a 256-bit unsigned integer, and sometimes additional data stored in c7.
+Before a smart contract executes in the TON Blockchain, its initial random seed is derived from a hash of the smart contract address and the global block random seed.
+If the same smart contract runs multiple times within a block, each run will use the same random seed.
+This can be adjusted by calling randomize_ltbefore using the pseudo-random number generator for the first time.

 caution

-Keep in mind that random numbers generated by the functions below can be predicted if you do not use additional tricks.
+Remember that the random numbers generated by the functions below can be predicted unless additional techniques are used.

 random